-Western Community College (the College) students should be provided every opportunity to make informed decisions with respect to their education and academic success.
+Students should be provided every opportunity to make informed decisions with respect to their education and academic success.

 After registering for a term, students will be able to add a course, drop a course, change a course section, and change a course status (audit/credit) during the (add/drop period).